 Using the gloves and provided ash tool, rake the hot embers evenly over the grate and add a small amount of coal.
-Close the doors and allow the coal to ignite then close the Secondary Air approximately half way.
-The primary air sliders or thermostat should be left fully open (depending on your operation preference)
+Close the door and allow the coal to ignite then close the Secondary Air approximately half way.
+(The primary air control should be left fully open)

 When the small load of coal has burned down add a larger load and allow time for the coal to fully ignite, leave the Primary Air Intake fully open.
-You will now control the burn rate of the stove using either the primary air sliders or the thermostat (depending on your operastion preference) you are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine correct control and is recommended for the initial lightings.
+You will now control the burn rate of the stove using the Secondary air intake, you are looking for a controlled flame (not smouldering in the embers or licking around the lid) this is mostly visual although a flue pipe thermometer will help you determine correct control and is recommended for the initial lightings.

-Add coal as and when required, taking care to open the door gradually as flames may lick out.
-Ensure that you use the ash tool and gloves when refuelling to poke through any ash and debris into the ash pans underneath, this is critical as coal requires a flow of air from underneath the grate.
-For an extra boost of heat you can now open the tertiary air flap.
-If you no longer want to keep the fire going simply allow it to burn out.
+Add coal as and when required.
+Ensure that you use the ash tool when refuelling coal to poke through any ash and debris so that it falls into the ash pan underneath, this is critical as coal requires a flow of air from underneath the grate.